 You’ve just received a letter informing you that your home loan has been purchased by an investor.
-Maybe you’re upset or confused.
-You carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?
+You might feel upset or confused, since you carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?

 We have good news: You don’t have to worry.
 This is a totally normal part of the mortgage process.
-Quicken Loans® still services your mortgage, and you’ll still get that great customer service you had before you closed.
+Rocket Mortgage® still services your mortgage, and you’ll still get that great customer service you had before you closed.

-- A servicer is the entity that handles your mortgage after you’ve closed on your home.
-They’re the people you send your monthly payments to.
+A servicer is the entity that handles your mortgage after you’ve closed on your home.
+They’re the people you send your monthly mortgage payments to.

-- An investor is the entity that purchases mortgages from lenders.
-Investors include Fannie Mae and Freddie Mac, both of which purchase conventional loans, and Ginnie Mae, which purchases FHA and VA loans.
+An investor is the entity that purchases mortgages from lenders and can be a mortgage aggregator as well.
+Investors include Fannie Mae and Freddie Mac, both of which purchase conventional loans, and Ginnie Mae, which purchases Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loans.

 Sometimes lenders will retain the servicing rights on mortgages they originated, while the mortgage itself is purchased by an investor.
 This means that you’ll still work with and make payments to the same company you got your loan with, but that company doesn’t technically own the mortgage anymore.
 The servicer collects your payments and passes them along to the investor.